Walk - Baggy Point Short Walk

 - From the National Trust Car Park follow the Coast Path westwards along a road towards Baggy Point.

-As you pass the last houses on the side of the path are some preserved bones from a whale that got washed up on the beach many years ago.
+As you pass the last houses on the side of the path, there are some preserved bones from a whale that got washed up on the beach many years ago.

 - Continue onwards through the gate and past the memorial to Henry Williamson, the author of “Tarka the Otter”, and follow the lower path to the left.